fengtingzhang/blog/_posts/2018-02-06-from-ruby-on-rails-to-event-driven-microservices.md

 * API gateway

 * Q: How do you do logging and tracing?
 * A: We can push to aws and use data brick to massage everything into the normalized shape we want.
-Every write and every consumption and persisted into s3.
+Every write and every consumption are persisted into s3.
 We save the event id, the transaction id, and command that caused it, so that when a support request comes in we know which microservice broke it.